 3 - Treat everyone you meet with respect.
 This will greatly reduce the odds of getting into an argument that leads to trouble.

-4 - If you are verbally attacked, then what is it that they want from you?
+4 - If verbally attacked, then what is it that they want from you?
 If you can immediately give it to them, then do so.
-Be agreeable, and help them get through their wave of anger.
+Be agreeable, and help them through their wave of anger.

-5 - Of course, you can always slowly back away, get some distance, turn and walk or run, as required.
+5 - Of course, you can always slowly back away, get distance, walk or run.

-Even though you are careful where you go, and try to avoid upsetting other people, something may still go wrong.
+Even though you are careful where you go, and try to avoid upsetting others, something may still go wrong.
 After all, you can't shut yourself away in fear...

-YOU have a happy life to live :)
+YOU have a happy life to live... right :)

 Aikido Success Blueprint offers you a gold-mine of wisdom on how to step on the fast track to quickly develop your aikido skills.

 The subject of practical self defense, has been examined by many martial arts experts.
 Many have high dan grades in a variety of martial arts and work in security, as bodyguards, club doormen, millitary etc.

 Most say that traditional martial arts techniques are not very effective and need to be adapted.
 Also, that the best way to avoid an all out war, is to use a...

 This has been proven time and again as the best method to minimise the damage, to you, and your attacker.
 After all, the attacker, in the moment, wants to seriously hurt you.

 What is a pre-emptive strike?